Chromium ships a prebuilt clang binary. It's just upstream clang built at a known-good revision that we bump every two weeks or so.

 GNand verify the new behavior.

 clang is the default compiler on Windows.
 It uses MSVC's SDK, so you still need to have Visual Studio with C++ support installed.

 clang_base_path in your args.gn to the llvm build directory containing

 bin/clang (i.e. the directory you ran cmake).
 This must be an absolute path.
 You also need to disable chromium's clang plugin.

 Here's an example that also disables debug info and enables the component build (both not strictly necessary, but they will speed up your build):

 clang_base_path = getenv("HOME") + "/src/llvm-build" clang_use_chrome_plugins = false is_debug = false symbol_level = 1 is_component_build = true

-cxx to your clang binary.
+rule cxx commands run your clang binary.
 If things look good, run

 ninja -C out/gn to build.

 Chromium tries to be buildable with its currently pinned clang, and with clang trunk.
 Set